fanningert/kirbycms-extension-image/README.md

 This extended version of the original KirbyTag image function.
 You can replace the default `image` with set the config parameter.
 A gallery tag is also included.

-Live example can you see in action here: [Kirby Extension - Image Extended](https://www.fanninger.at/thomas/works/kirbycms-extension-image)
+Examples can you see in action here: [Kirby Extension - Image Extended](https://www.fanninger.at/thomas/works/kirbycms-extension-image)

 ## Installation